cloudflare/chanfana/README.md

 ## Parameters

-Currently there are support for both `Query` and `Path` parameters
+Currently there is support for both the `Query` and `Path` parameters.

-This is where you will use the Schema Types explained above
+This is where you will use the Schema types explained above.

-Example Path Parameter
+Example path parameter:

 ```ts
 import { OpenAPIRoute, Path, Int, Str } from '@cloudflare/itty-router-openapi'